Illustration look & feel

 Initial research

-We conducted more than 65 qualitative interviews, with both parents & center employees.
-These interviews allowed us to generate a customer journey framework that led to actionable opportunities.
+We conducted over 65 qualitative interviews with both parents and center staff, which informed a customer journey framework that revealed clear, actionable opportunities.

 Engaging with the clients firsthand

 We made several trips to Portland, OR, to meet with the client and gain a deeper understanding of their needs.
-Through in-person workshops and utilizing parent feedback, we helped KinderCare really step into the shoes of their users.
+Through in-person workshops, we helped KinderCare truly step into the shoes of their users and align more closely with their day-to-day experiences.

-To gather more meaningful and useful data, we visited multiple KinderCare locations around the New York City area, speaking with center directors and observing classes firsthand.
+To gather deeper insights, we visited several KinderCare locations across the New York City area—speaking with center directors and observing classrooms firsthand.

 We conducted more than 65 qualitative interviews, with both parents & center employees.
-These interviews allowed us to generate a customer journey framework that led to actionable opportunities.
+These interviews allowed us to generate a customer journey framework that led to key insights and actionable opportunities.

 Engaging the brand through in-person research